-Alejandro Olmo talked about his Norse Shaman character made within CGMA course Next Gen Character Creation with Adam Skutt.
-Software used: ZBrush, SP, Toolbag, Mari, Marvelous Designer, Knald and more (check the full list on ArtStation).
+Alejandro Olmo talked about his Shaman character made within CGMA course Next Gen Character Creation.
+Software used: ZBrush, SP, Toolbag, Mari, MD and more.

 My name is Alejandro Olmo and I am from Puerto Rico.
 I am a character artist for movies and video games.
 Currently, I am a freelancer doing voluntary work for a video game called Galaxy in Turmoil for Frontwire Studios.
 I have been blessed to have the opportunity to work as a concept artist at the early stages of the upcoming Sony Pictures film Venom, and as a 3D modeler for the upcoming motion pictures Replicas.
 My background also includes smaller projects for 3D printing, 3D modeling for video games characters and as a Professor and 3D Character Artist in the Creative Department for a local university.

 CGMA Course Goals

 My objective in taking the Next Gen Character Creation class at CGMA was to learn the correct pipeline in the industry for a real-time character.
 The process was completely new to me because all I have worked on before was concepts and basic 3D models.
 I wanted to understand my weaknesses and learn how to focus on a specific project and make it look good.
 It is important for me to practice every day, learn something new, keep pushing myself to get better because my main goal is to get a full-time job in the industry.